If your loved one’s death was caused by negligent action or inaction, your family deserves justice. Let a trusted attorney help.

 Few things in life can equal the pain of losing a loved one.
 When their death is caused by the negligence of another, however, it can be harder still.
 Fortunately, a Dallas wrongful death lawyer from Chris Lewis & Associates P.C. will help you recover fair compensation for your loss, helping to ensure justice is done in their memory.

-Investigate Your Loved One’s Wrongful Death Case – When an accident causes your loved one’s death, finding the evidence is key.
+Investigate Your Loved One’s Wrongful Death Case – When an accident in Dallas causes your loved one’s death, finding the evidence is key.
 An experienced attorney collects all relevant evidence and uses it to strengthen your case.

 Know the Full Value of Your Claim – When wrongful death is a possibility, the insurance company of the responsible party may try to low-ball the true value of your claim.
 A Dallas wrongful death lawyer will help ensure your family gets the compensation it deserves.